 Unhappy at Best

 The ride was uncomfortable from the beginning.
 I had a leather strap to hang onto, but nothing to lean back on.
 There was no leg room.
-Everyone was crammed together like sardines in a can.
+Everyone was crammed together like sardines in an overstuffed can.
 I felt sorry for the others in the seat with the fat man.
 Fortunately, it was the skinny woman in high heels and the cowboy.

 It was less than an hour before the fat man started to complain.